 Django Messages Framework

-How does user know that “save” succeeded?
+How does the user know that “save” succeeded?

 • User submits a vote but the app was unable to save his vote.